-Several activities will be undertaken in 2009 to decrease cost-burdens for lower income people such as the various housing programs offered by the City of Pasco and the Tri-Cities HOME Consortium, the Local Improvement District (LID) Assistance Program, life skills training, and various public/social service programs.
+Several activities will be undertaken in 2013 to decrease cost-burdens for lower income people such as the various housing programs offered by the City of Pasco and the Tri-Cities HOME Consortium, the Local Improvement District (LID) Assistance Program, life skills training, and various public/social service programs.
 The City of Pasco supports economic development projects that will create jobs or provide education or training to enable people to become self-sufficient and have an opportunity to work at living wage jobs.
+The City of Pasco utilizes Neighborhood Improvement Plans to inventory and designate neighborhoods for revitalization.
 In addition, the City of Pasco will once again resume the application process for designation by HUD of the Pasco Neighborhood Revitalization Strategy Area (NRSA).
 This should increase the ability to impact the lives of lower income residents who reside in designated neighborhoods, and promote these areas as a desirable place to live with connectivity to other neighborhoods in the City of Pasco.

-The City of Pasco will continue to provide support for very low-income seniors and disabled households by reducing their water bills.
-Discounts for electricity and refuse are also offered by Franklin Public Utility District (PUD) and Basin Disposal.
+The City of Pasco will continue to provide support for very low income seniors and disabled households by reducing their water bills.
+Discounts for electricity and refuse are also offered by Franklin County Public Utility District (PUD) and Basin Disposal.
 The City will continue housing programs such as the Owner-Occupied Rehab Program, Down Payment Assistance Program, and the Infill Homeownership Program.
 Pasco also continues to assist in funding various public/social service programs that meet basic needs of lower income or special needs populations.
 The City continues to support efforts in the community to create job opportunities that pay living wage rates and provide training opportunities to reduce poverty.